 While distraction and fatigue top the list, there is a growing pattern of truck drivers operating their vehicle under the influence of drugs, especially methamphetamine.

-What You Can Do If Your Right To Safety Has Been Violated By a Negligent Truck Driver
+What You Can Do If You've Been the Victim in a Semi Truck Accident

 Whether you’re in Spartanburg, Columbia, Charleston, or elsewhere, you have a right to be safe on South Carolina's interstates.
 If someone violates that right, the law demands that they pay for the harm they've caused.